mderrien29/kanedama/backend/docs/DECISIONS.md

 I love snapshots.
 Snapshots are cool.
 Snapshots are so lazy and i love it.
 Snapshots are easy to update when you make a profound modification on the code.
 Code rigidity is a code smell, so why would it not be one in the tests ?
 Maybe i am simply too lazy.
 Did i tell you how much i love snapshots ?

+The rest of the paragraph is just a lot of ranting about testing private methods.

-For the same reason, i do not like testing private methods.
+I do not like testing private methods.
 They are more "implementation details" in my mind.
 Also, clean code suggest to create a method for every `if()`, `forEach()`, etc. Testing that fluff just makes the program harder to update.

 In this case, the coverage is quite good while only testing public methods, so i think there is no real need to manually test them.

 But it seems to be a hot topic on the internet, so please comment your opinion under this video and click the notification bell :).

 TDD is not yet natural for me so i did not use it.
-I think it's not as great as lots of people think it is (did VW cars truly emit less CO2 ?), but if it's a requirement it's something i can do ofc.
+I think it's not as great as lots of people think it is (did VW cars truly emit less CO2 ? or did TDD pervert them ?), but if it's a requirement it's something i can do ofc.

 ### E2E